 The five stages of analysis

-More and more, industry leaders are turning to Robotic Process Automation (RPA) to eliminate tedious manual tasks and enabling employees to refocus their time on higher value work.
+More and more, industry leaders are turning to Robotic Process Automation (RPA) in 2021 to eliminate tedious manual tasks and enabling employees to refocus their time on higher-value work.
 Aimed at automating business processes, RPA is an emerging technology that allows organizations to streamline enterprise operations and reduce costs by emulating and integrating human interaction within digital systems to execute a business process.

 RPA is a subdiscipline of Artificial Intelligence (AI), where software wizards or “bots” are configured and coordinated to execute repetitive manual business processes and human tasks.
 These bots can interpret, trigger responses, and communicate with other systems in order to perform a variety of tasks, all while reducing staffing costs and human error.

 According to a report by Grand View Research (Robotic Process Automation Market Size Report, 2021-2028 (grandviewresearch.com)), the global robotic process automation market size was valued at USD 1.57 billion in 2020 and is expected to grow at a compound annual growth rate (CAGR) of 32.8% from 2021 to 2028.
 Moreover, the increasing need for automating redundant tasks is expected to favor RPA adoption worldwide.

 So how do you start the journey to RPA?

 Speridian Technologies makes RPA possible through a 4-pillar best-practice approach, called RapidROITM.